 Start right here to savour tried and true advice, homilies and help.

-Queenie of Collingwood has over half a century’s experience in cooking family meals, special occasion dinners and obsessive afternoon tea with the ladies.
+For over half a century I’ve been cooking family meals, special occasion dinners and indulging in obsessive afternoon tea with the ladies.
 Then cleaning up after them all.

 Cooking Basics

-Queenie presents basic cooking guides as well as more elaborate recipes, all tested in her own kitchen by two generations of fastidious nibblers.
+You’ll find basic cooking guides as well as more elaborate recipes, all tested in my own kitchen by two generations of fastidious nibblers.

-If you’re looking for one of Queenie’s old-fashioned recipes, you may like some ideas for one-dish dinners such as this Polenta, Cheese and Tomato Bake, a nice little pasty or the satisfying savoury zucchini slice.
+If you’re looking for an old-fashioned recipe, here are some ideas for one-dish dinners such as a nice little pasty or the satisfying savoury zucchini slice.
 And next time you relax with a cuppa, make some perfect scones too.

 Stick with the vegetables and try some butternut stuffed with feta cheese and these lovely little cheese and potato polpettes.